rdwatkin/RyBrowse/README.md

 Download RyBrowse.jar and double click
 OR
-downlaod browse.class and in cmd or terminal javac browse.class java browse
+Download browse.class and in cmd or terminal javac browse.class java browse